highchair/artinruins-com/_property/christ-episcopal.md

 ### Reason for Demolition
 Having sat vacant for more than twenty years, the structure had deteriorated and much maintenance was required before it could be used again.
 While the Victorian brownstone and brick building retained some of its picturesque profile and distinctive detailing, its condition continued to get worse and worse.

-The Christ Episcopal Church made the [Providence Preservation Society’s](//guide.ppsri.org/property/church-of-god-in-christ-jesus){:target="_blank"} Ten Most Endangered List in 1999, and PPS has worked with the church in the past.
-Renewed fears about the building’s status returned the structure to PPS’s Ten Most Endangered List in 2003.
+The Christ Episcopal Church made the [Providence Preservation Society’s](//guide.ppsri.org/property/church-of-god-in-christ-jesus){:target="_blank"} Ten Most Endangered List in 1999, and <abbr title="Providence Preservation Society">PPS</abbr> has worked with the church in the past.
+Renewed fears about the building’s status returned the structure to <span class="abbr">PPS</span>’s Ten Most Endangered List in 2002 and 2003.

-In early January 2006, the structure was finally taken down.
+In early January 2006, the structure was taken down.
+The lot it used to sit on is still vacant.

 ### Additional Links